 “ Kind of a dry run for Black Mirror, this mini series written by Charlie Brooker imagines what would happen to the contestants in Big Brother if the world was overrun by zombies.
 Like Romero, it uses this device for social satire; the usual targets are all here, dippy blondes, the pursuit of fame, etc. But my favourite target is the character played by Kevin Eldon (who shows up in everything btw) He plays a man, who goes into the Big Brother house to try and 'wake the world up' and 'show them the truth', but in truth is simply a coward and a pervert.
 This kind of self awareness elevates Dead Set from being simply (admittedly quite good) zombie action. ” - tentonpenguin

 (2011 TV Series)

-An anthology series that centers on different characters and locations, including a house with a murderous past, an insane asylum, a witch coven, a freak show, an enigmatic hotel and a sinister farmhouse in Roanoke, North Carolina.
+An anthology series that centers on different characters and locations, including a house with a murderous past, an insane asylum, a witch coven, a freak show, a hotel and a sinister farmhouse.
 (60 mins.)